Dr Matthew Davey

 Relevant research expeditions

-2017/18: Ryder Bay, Rothera Research Station, Antarctica.
-British Antarctic Survey – University of Cambridge.
+2017: Antarctica research expedition - Leverhulme Research Grant.
 Snow algae – are they the most abundant photosynthetic organisms in terrestrial Antarctica?
-Lead scientist and coordinator.

 Employment history